 Once all your students are enrolled, it’s time for a practice session.
 In order for teachers to acquaint their students with Extempore, we’ve created Extempore 101, a mock assessment for students to try out the platform.
 It has questions with pictures, videos, and timers for students to simply get a feel for the platform without having the pressure of speaking the target language looming over them.

-Import Extempore 101 to your account here, and feel free to make changes (like replacing the video of our Community Manager Grant in #4 😄) to suit your classes’ needs.
+Import Extempore 101 to your account by clicking the button below, and feel free to make changes (like replacing the video of our Community Manager Grant in #4 😄) to suit your classes’ needs.

 Example prompts from 'Extempore 101' practice assessment